EGI-Federation/documentation/content/en/providers/check-in/sp/_index.md

 1. Name of the service (in English and optionally in other languages supported by the service)
 1. Short description of the service
-1. Website (URL) for localised information about the service; the content found at the URL SHOULD provide more complete information than what provided by the description
+1. Site (URL) for localised information about the service; the content found at the URL SHOULD provide more complete information than what provided by the description
 1. Contact information of the following types: